brliron/135tk/readme.md

 A tool to unpack and edit nhtex files.

 Usage: `./nhtextool (/x|/p) file.nhtex`
-*The /x and /p switches may be interpreted as paths on MinGW/cygwin, but the unix-style -x and -p also work.*

 `./nhtextool /x file.nhtex` will extract the image in file.nhtex to either file.nhtex.png (if file.nhtex contains a PNG file), file.nhtex.dds (if file.nhtex contains a DDS file), or file.nhtex.bin (if it couldn't guess the file type).

 `./nhtextool /p file.nhtex` will replace the image in file.nhtex with either file.nhtex.png, file.nhtex.dds or file.nhtex.bin (using the algorithm above).